-One of the great things about group life insurance is that qualifying can be easy.
+One of the great things about group life insurance is that qualifying can be easy, affordable and convenient.
 Unlike individual term life policies, group life insurance doesn’t take a particular person’s health history, age, or gender into consideration and there is no medical exam.
-Premiums are determined by the entire group and are usually less expensive, and are often paid for by the employer as part of their employee benefits package.
+Premiums are determined by the entire group, are usually less expensive, and are often paid for by the employer as part of their employee benefits package.
 However, the coverage provided by basic group term life policies is usually limited.

 When Group Life Insurance is Not Enough

-Unlike term policies purchased on your own, group life insurance coverage usually has a lower death benefit.
+Unlike term policies purchased on your own, group life insurance typically has a lower death benefit.
 The coverage usually only amounts to your annual salary or at the most, double.
-This may not be enough coverage for you or loved ones, since many financial experts recommend purchasing coverage that is 10x your annual salary.

 Benefits of Purchasing Your Own Life Insurance Policy

 Purchasing your own life insurance policy, especially a term life insurance plan, can give you flexibility in both price and coverage.
 If you have coverage through your employer, purchasing an individual life insurance policy along with your employer coverage can help boost your overall coverage and widen that financial security net for your family.

 Even if your employer offers group term life insurance, it’s still worthwhile to carry an individual policy for added coverage.
-You can take your individual life insurance policy with you when you leave your job, unlike group life insurance, and be assured that your coverage will continue to provide for your loved ones.
+You can take your individual life insurance policy with you when you leave your job and be assured your coverage will continue to provide for your loved ones.